 Sean Spicer Praises Successor Sanders: 'She Understands What The President Wants'

-Former White House press secretary Sean Spicer has words of praise for Sarah Sanders, his successor at the podium, and says she's figured out how to please President Trump in the job in a way he struggled to do.
+Former White House press secretary Sean Spicer has words of praise for Sarah Sanders, his successor on the podium, and says she has figured out how to please President Trump in the job in a way he struggled to do.

 "I think Sarah has done a great job of making sure that she understands what the president wants," Spicer told NPR's Mary Louise Kelly in an interview on Wednesday in advance of next week's release of his book The Briefing: Politics, the Press and the President.

 "That was a challenge for me at the beginning.
 [Trump's] an unconventional candidate and president.
-He's a disruptor, and we were trying to adapt.
+He's a disrupter, and we were trying to adapt.
 And I think [Sanders] has done a good job of adapting to what he wants her to do and say and communicate his thoughts," Spicer said.

 Sanders has been accused of twisting the truth or outright lying in many of her briefings with the press, however, and often obfuscating and dodging questions.
 She frequently spars with certain reporters, but those are all attributes that Trump appears to appreciate from her.

 Spicer stirred plenty of controversy and spurred comedic parodies during his brief tenure at the White House of about six months.
-Famously, he came out and excoriated the press the day after the president was sworn in, when Trump was frustrated by coverage that showed side-by-side pictures where his inauguration crowd appeared much smaller than President Obama's.
+Famously, he came out and excoriated the press the day after the president was sworn in, when Trump was frustrated by coverage that showed side-by-side pictures depicting his inauguration crowd as much smaller than President Barack Obama's.

 Spicer boasted that it was "the largest audience to ever witness an inauguration, period, both in person and around the globe."
 That combative posture set the tone for his relationship with the press, and Spicer said he regrets it.